rdiazrovira/demo/README.md

-**Deploy a Go Application to Google Cloud**
+**Deploying a Go Application to Google Cloud**

 In this post, I'll show you how to set up a Go application using Cloud Build, ensuring that changes to your source repository are automatically built into container images in Artifact Registry and deployed to Cloud Run.

+**Before proceeding**

+Let's address a question you may have: What are the benefits of deploying applications to Google Cloud Run?

+The following are some of the ones I would highlight:

+- **Fully Managed Serverless Platform:** Cloud Run provides a fully managed serverless environment, freeing you from the infrastructure management.
+This allows you to focus on developing and deploying your applications.

+- **Containerized Workloads:** Cloud Run supports containerized workloads, which gives you flexibility and portability in how you build and deploy your applications.

+- **Automatic Scaling:** Cloud Run automatically scales your applications based on incoming requests, which can help you save on costs by only paying for resources when they're in use.

+- **Pay-per-use Billing:** It means you only pay for the resources your application consumes, billed by the number of requests and the duration of each request.

+**Keep in mind**

 At the conclusion of this post, assuming you are going to diligently follow each step, you should have set up a Google Cloud Platform project, a service, and a GitHub repository to host your Go codebase.

-So, have into account that you need:
+So, to begin with, you need:
-- Go installed.
+- **Go installed.**
-- Project on Google Cloud Platform.
+- **Project on Google Cloud Platform.**
-- Billing account for your project.
+- **Billing account for your project.**

-Now, let's move on.
+**Let's move on**

-**Writing a Go app**
+**Step 1: Writing a Golang app**

-In your GoPath, create an “example” directory, and an “app” subdirectory.
+In your GoPath, create an “example/app” directory.

-Create a “main.go” in the “app” directory.
+In the “app” directory, create a “main.go”.

 ```go
 package main